kylemcpheron/info2201_finalproject/README.md

 - What will your outcome be through working with this data? ~ to complete a valid data collection that we can comprise to create visual comparisons of attribute features

 - PREPERATION
-- WILL ANSWER THESE QUESTIONS
+- WILL ANSWER THESE QUESTIONS AS WE WORK THROUGH OUR PROJECT
 - How do you verify the data?
 - How do you manage missing data?
 - How do you normalize?